-St. Catherine University will be requiring all students, faculty (including adjuncts contracted for the fall semester and beyond), staff, and residents age 12 and older to complete their COVID-19 vaccination series.
+St. Catherine University will be requiring all students, faculty (including adjuncts contracted for the academic year), staff, and residents age 12 and older to complete their COVID-19 vaccination series.

-The fall deadline has passed and any student that has not met the requirement will receive a hold on their account, unless the University approves a medical or religious accommodation or other accommodation/exemption.
-The spring deadline to meet the University COVID vaccination series for NEW incoming students is 1/21/22.
+Any student that has not met the requirement will receive a hold on their account unless the University approves a medical or religious accommodation/exemption.

-- An individual has received two (2) doses of the Moderna or Pfizer vaccine, or one (1) dose of the Johnson & Johnson vaccine; OR
+- An individual has received two (2) doses of the Moderna or Pfizer vaccine, or one (1) dose of the Johnson & Johnson vaccine PLUS a Moderna, Pfizer, or Johnson & Johnson Booster Vaccine;

-- An individual has been vaccinated with another vaccine approved by the U.S. Food and Drug Administration (FDA) or World Health Organization (WHO).
+- An individual has been vaccinated with another vaccine approved by the U.S. Food and Drug Administration (FDA) or World Health Organization (WHO) and has also received a COVID Booster.

 Once fully vaccinated, students, faculty, and staff should visit the Patient Portal to report their COVID vaccination(s) dates and upload a copy of their COVID vaccination record.